cibellem/team-profile-gen/README.md

-# CLI Team Profile Generator
+# CLI Team Roster Generator

-### Descsription
+### Description

-This is a software engineering team generator command line application.
-The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-The application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.

-### Technologies / Libraries /Frameworks
+This is a Node.js based application that prompt users for information about a "team".
+Once the user finishes answering all the prompts a PDF file is generated through HTML templates displaying the team roaster.

+## Technologies and concepts learned

  - Node.js
+ - NPM modules (inquirer, html-pdf)
- - Boostrap
+ - Classes

 ### Demo Gif